 smartgeber Logo

 This article guides you through creating 2D trails in Unity.
-You'll learn about using the Trail Renderer, customizing trails, and optimizing performance for your game.
+Learn about the Trail Renderer component, how to customize the trail's appearance, and best practices for performance optimization.

 How do you make A 2D trail in Unity?